dojo-engineering/dojo-ios-sdk-drop-in-ui/README.md

 ## How to use

 You need to creat a payment intent and pass it into the SDK.
-More on how to create it: {URL_PAYMENT_INTENT}
+More on how to [Create Payment Intent](https://docs.dojo.tech/api#tag/Payment-intents/operation/PaymentIntents_CreatePaymentIntent)

 ### Start checkout process:
 Swift